 Yakima HighRoad Review

-Compare prices at 3 resellers Pros: Secure hold, exceptionally easy installation/removal, no frame contact
+Compare prices at 3 resellers Pros: Secure hold, easy rack installation/removal, no bike frame contact

-Cons: Extremely difficult on taller vehicles, harder load process for shorter riders, lock cores not included for integrated lock
+Cons: Works best on lower vehicles, harder to load bike, lock cores not included for integrated lock

 Compare to Similar Products

 |$619.95 at REI|

 |Pros||Secure hold, easy rack installation/removal, no bike frame contact||Easy tilt release function, durable, fat bike compatible, tool-free installation||Low loading height, easy tray adjustment, lightweight, tool free removal||Reasonably priced, highly versatile, solid construction, user-friendly tilt release, comes with locks||Very secure hold, no frame or fork contact|

 |Cons||Works best on lower vehicles, harder to load bike, lock cores not included for integrated lock||Hefty, pricey||High price, sticky tilt release handle, cable locks are difficult to use, questionable durability||Sits slightly closer to vehicle than some, some assembly required||Design seems a little over-complicated, limited to vehicles with low roof height, you have to lift bike to height of roof to load|

 |Bottom Line||A roof-mount rack that's easy to install and remove and works best with shorter vehicles and lighter bikes||A thoughtful design makes this versatile rack incredibly user-friendly and we think its the best hitch mount rack available||A lightweight alternative to other hitch racks, with great adjustability||This rack combines solid performance and a reasonable price||An highly engineered and somewhat complex rack that does a wonderful job holding your bike|